Is Generac Holdings Inc (GNRC) - GuruFocus.com

-Generac Power Systems, operating under Generac Holdings, designs and manufactures power generation equipment serving residential, commercial, and industrial markets.
+Generac Holdings Inc, known for designing and manufacturing power generation equipment, serves residential, commercial, and industrial markets.
 The company offers standby generators, portable generators, lighting, outdoor power equipment, and a suite of clean energy products.
-The majority of total sales are generated in the United States.

-Despite a current stock price of $112.24, the GF Value, an estimation of fair value, stands at $329.22.
-This discrepancy suggests that Generac Holdings may be significantly undervalued.
-The company has a market cap of $7 billion and sales of $4 billion.
+The majority of its sales are generated in the United States.
+As of August 17, 2023, the stock price stands at $111.32, with a market cap of $6.90 billion.
+The GF Value, an estimation of fair value, is set at $329.94.
+This comparison sets the stage for a deeper exploration of the company's value.

-The GF Value is a proprietary measure of a stock's intrinsic value.
-It is calculated based on historical trading multiples, a GuruFocus adjustment factor based on past performance and growth, and future business performance estimates.
-The GF Value Line provides an overview of the fair value that the stock should ideally be traded at.
+The GF Value is a proprietary measure that reflects the intrinsic value of a stock.
+It is computed based on historical trading multiples, a GuruFocus adjustment factor based on past performance and growth, and future business performance estimates.
+The GF Value Line provides an overview of the fair value at which the stock should ideally be traded.
+If the stock price significantly surpasses the GF Value Line, it is overvalued, and its future return is likely to be poor.
+Conversely, if it falls significantly below the GF Value Line, its future return will likely be higher.

-Generac Holdings, with its current price of $112.24 per share and a market cap of $7 billion, appears to be significantly undervalued based on the GF Value.
-This undervaluation suggests that the long-term return of its stock is likely to be much higher than its business growth.
+Generac Holdings (GNRC, Financial) is significantly undervalued according to our GF Value calculation.
+This indicates that the long-term return of Generac Holdings' stock is likely to be much higher than its business growth.

 Financial Strength

-Companies with poor financial strength pose a high risk of permanent capital loss.
-To avoid this, investors must review a company's financial strength before purchasing shares.
-Generac Holdings has a cash-to-debt ratio of 0.1, ranking worse than 91.59% of companies in the Industrial Products industry.
-The overall financial strength of Generac Holdings is 5 out of 10, indicating fair financial strength.
+Investing in companies with poor financial strength poses a high risk of permanent capital loss.
+To avoid this, it's essential to review a company's financial strength before purchasing shares.
+Generac Holdings' cash-to-debt ratio stands at 0.1, ranking worse than 91.62% of companies in the Industrial Products industry.
+Its overall financial strength is 5 out of 10, indicating fair financial health.

 Profitability and Growth

-Investing in profitable companies, especially those with consistent profitability over the long term, is generally less risky.
-Generac Holdings, with high profit margins and a operating margin of 8.11%, ranks better than 57.52% of companies in the Industrial Products industry.
-The company's overall profitability is ranked 9 out of 10, indicating strong profitability.
+Investing in profitable companies carries less risk.
+Generac Holdings has been profitable for 10 years over the past 10 years.
+Its operating margin of 8.11% is better than 57.56% of companies in the Industrial Products industry.
+This strong profitability is a promising sign.

-Company growth is a crucial factor in valuation.
-The 3-year average annual revenue growth rate of Generac Holdings is 26.3%, ranking better than 87.76% of companies in the Industrial Products industry.
-The 3-year average EBITDA growth rate is 18.3%, ranking better than 65.56% of companies in the industry.
+Growth is a crucial factor in company valuation.
+Generac Holdings' 3-year average annual revenue growth is 26.3%, ranking better than 87.75% of companies in the Industrial Products industry.
+Its 3-year average EBITDA growth rate is 18.3%, which ranks better than 65.58% of companies in the industry.

 ROIC vs WACC

-Comparing a company's return on invested capital (ROIC) to its weighted cost of capital (WACC) is another way to evaluate its profitability.
-If the ROIC is higher than the WACC, it indicates that the company is creating value for shareholders.
-Over the past 12 months, Generac Holdings's ROIC was 6.35, while its WACC came in at 10.71.
+Another measure of profitability is comparing a company's return on invested capital (ROIC) to the weighted average cost of capital (WACC).
+Generac Holdings' ROIC is 6.35, and its WACC is 10.71.
+If the ROIC is higher than the WACC, it implies the company is creating value for shareholders.

 Conclusion

-In conclusion, the stock of Generac Holdings appears to be significantly undervalued.
-The company's financial condition is fair, its profitability is strong, and its growth ranks better than 65.56% of companies in the Industrial Products industry.
-For more information about Generac Holdings stock, you can check out its 30-Year Financials here.
+In conclusion, Generac Holdings (GNRC, Financial) appears to be significantly undervalued.
+The company's financial condition is fair, its profitability is strong, and its growth ranks better than 65.58% of companies in the Industrial Products industry.
+To learn more about Generac Holdings' stock, check out its 30-Year Financials here.